 Born November 15, 1982, Dutchman Jorryt van Hoof hails from the city of Eindhoven where he studied Industrial Engineering for a year before he decided to become part owner in a game store called GameForce.
-In 2003, van Hoof discovered poker, and while he prefers pot-limit Omaha cash games, he now finds himself as the chip leader of the 2014 World Series of Poker November Nine.
+In 2003, van Hoof discovered poker he prefers pot-limit Omaha cash games.
+In 2014, van Hoof found himself as chip leader of the World Series of Poker November Nine, but he ultimately finished in third place for $3,806,402.

 From a very young age, van Hoof has had entrepreneurial interests.
 At the age of 12, he played Magic The Gathering, and it was his involvement in that game, along with the fact that many of his customers frequently played the game, that brought him to poker.